isaacs/node-tar/README.md

   Defaults to 4.
 - `maxReadSize` The maximum buffer size for `fs.read()` operations.
   Defaults to 16 MB.
+- `noDirRecurse` Do not recursively archive the contents of directories.

 #### add(path) -> this